 THIS AGREEMENT is made on (date) between

-1.Redcar & Cleveland Borough Council of Redcar and Cleveland House, Kirkleatham Street, Redcar, North Yorkshire TS10 1RT (referred to as "The Council" in this agreement)
+1.Redcar & Cleveland Borough Council Street, Redcar, North Yorkshire TS10 1R agreement) I of Redcar and Cleveland House, Kirkleatham T (referred to as "The Council" in this

 And

-2. (name) Of (address) ------------------ ---------------
+2. (name) Of (address)

-(referred to as "You," or "The Authorised Person" in this agreement)
+(referred to as "You." or "The Authorised Person" in this agreement)

+Part B: What the Authorised Person agrees to do